Members of the IMPRS

-At present, we have three IMPRS speakers and one external speaker at the MPI.
+At present, we have four IMPRS speakers and one external speaker at the MPI.
 All representatives work closely together.
 They provide a platform for an exchange among the students and organize regular PhD meetings, such as social events or the yearly IMPRS retreat.

 The PhD representatives are in close contact with the administrator of the graduate program and also attend the regular meetings of the IMPRS faculty.

 IMPRS EvolBio Management

 The IMPRS is headed by two spokespersons, one from the MPI (Paul Rainey) and one from the University (Eva H. Stukenbrock).
 The spokespersons together with Tal Dagan (CAU), Thorsten Reusch (GEOMAR), Hinrich Schulenburg (CAU), Diethard Tautz (MPI) and Arne Traulsen (MPI) form the steering committee, which together with the administrator of the program, coordinates all major decisions with respect to the organization of the program or teaching and recruitment of students and new faculty members.